-Solutions Oriented Learning Storylines (SOLS) is a state-wide project linking Next Generation Science Standards (NGSS) and climate science under Washington State’s Clime Time project.
-This work is facilitated by the Office of the Superintendent of Public Instruction (OSPI) in collaboration with the UW Institute for Science + Math Education.
-Pacific Education Institute is one of 16 grantees being supported to develop instructional materials, design related assessment tasks and evaluation strategies, and facilitate student events.
+Solutions Oriented Learning Storylines (SOLS) is a state-wide project focusing on Next Generation Science Standards (NGSS) and climate science under Washington State’s Climate Science (ClimeTime) proviso.
+Pacific Education Institute is one of 16 grantees being supported by the Washington Office of Superintendent of Public Instruction (OSPI) to facilitate climate science professional learning opportunities for K-12 public school educators.

-The Solutions Oriented Learning Storylines (SOLS) project is designed to strengthen teachers’ climate science education instruction through locally relevant projects centered on indigenous ways of knowing.
+The Solutions Oriented Learning Storylines (SOLS) project is designed to strengthen teachers’ equitable climate science instruction through locally relevant storylines.

-- Embed 3-D NGSS assessment tools to help educators demonstrate student growth;
+- 3-D NGSS assessment tools to demonstrate student growth;

 The work is designed to have the following outcomes: